danialmecja/danialmecja.github.io/index.md

 I love doing fun things in my free time, of which include (but aren't limited to):
 - Watching my favourite EPL team, Manchester United, try their best to not dissapoint me, week-in and week out 😢
-- Picking heavy things up & down throughout the week, hoping they'd be lighter on the next week 🏋🏻‍♀️
+- Picking heavy things up & down throughout the week, with heavier loads on the next 🏋🏻‍♀️ 🔁
-- Reading on my Kindle check out [my goodreads](https://www.goodreads.com/user/show/167109101-danial-mecja) or [my reading page](/books)
+- Reading on my Kindle.
+Check out [my goodreads](https://www.goodreads.com/user/show/167109101-danial-mecja) 🤓

 If you'd like to reach out to talk about any of the above or anything at all, ping me through my email below!
 I'd love to chat.